simon-javier/backup-manuscript-thesis/main.typ

   [Training was conducted using mini batches of 32 images per iteration to enhance training efficiency while balancing generalization and convergence speed.],

   [*Confidence Intervals*],
-  [Confidence Intervals are an evaluation metric for probabilistic models, with the system providing probabilistic risk assessments, such as "Diabetes Likelihood: 85%," along with recommendations for medical consultation.],
+  [Confidence Intervals are an evaluation metric for probabilistic models, with the system providing probabilistic risk assessments (e.g., "Diabetes Likelihood: 85%") along with recommendations for medical consultation.],

   [*Convolutional Neural Networks (CNNs)*],
   [CNNs are the primary architecture for analyzing image data in this study, automatically learning spatial hierarchies of features essential for accurate classification of nail abnormalities, and excel at analyzing visual data to identify patterns that may escape human observation.],